minderai/masil-playground/hackernoon.md

 ## Call to Action

 MASIL is an evolving standard, and I welcome your feedback!
 Check out the pre-release (proof of concept).
 Experiment with it, and share your thoughts.
 Let's shape the future of AI development together!

+## Disclaimer

+At age 71, I could not have created and tested MASIL without the help of Claude, Gemini, and ChatGPT.
+My most significant contribution was keeping things simple and explaining my hopes to an AI unfamiliar with a proposed frontier standard.

+## Article Authoring Credits

+Three language models and one human bean :)

+- and a little Grammarly thrown in for good measure.